Marketing (including media planning and continuity teams), 4Creative, Network Presentation Programme Management and Channel Management

 E4, More4, Film4 and 4Seven have their own channel-specific editorial & compliance procedures which are based on the Channel 4 procedures and are set out in the Digital Channels Protocol.
-Each Channel Head is responsible for reference-up to the Chief Creative Officer.
+Each Channel Head is responsible for reference-up to the Director of Programmes.
 The Editorial and VOD Compliance Manager plays a key role in the editorial & compliance process, including organising the re-versioning of post-watershed shows which are repeated pre-watershed, identifying potential problems with archive programmes in the schedule and arranging edits and warnings as required.

 Acquisitions and Film 4

-All online content is governed by Channel 4's Online Editorial and Compliance Protocol.
-The protocol covers all content published by Channel 4 on non-linear digital platforms including all video content created exclusively for non-linear platforms; full length programmes; clips and trailers; text, images, games, quizzes and polls; applications and other interactive elements; competitions; advertising, advertising funded campaigns, content and sponsorship; and user generated content.
+All online content is governed by Channel 4's Social Media Guidelines.
+The protocol covers all content published by Channel 4 on non-linear digital platforms including all video content created exclusively for non-linear platforms; full length programmes; clips and trailers; text, images, games, quizzes and polls; applications and other interactive elements; competitions; advertising; advertising-funded campaigns; content and sponsorship; and user-generated content.

 Sponsorship and Product Placement